 Local Awareness

 One of the biggest benefits of social media is the awareness it raises and has potential to raise.
 People organize, plan, and inform through Facebook, Twitter, Google +, and increasingly Pinterest and Instagram–though the latter, more visually.
-What’s more, many of these services are essential, if not obsessively so, to day to day business.
-For raising local awareness about a cause, an event, or to simply dialogue with friends and family about a recent event, it is hard to deny the power social media can have to inform our interactions.
+What’s more, many of these services are essential for day to day business.
+For raising local awareness about a cause, an event, or to simply dialogue with friends and family about a recent event, it is hard to deny the power social media has to inform our interactions.

 Disaster responses necessitate the same level of communication and information distribution, and social media is often the best way to reach more people.
 Most people with social media accounts such as Facebook regularly check their profiles and updates on the site.
 For disaster planning and alerts on a local level, this outlet can be extremely effective.